syncfusion/ej2-angular-docs/src/documenteditor/document-editor/scrolling-zooming.md

 ---
 title: "Scrolling"
 component: "DocumentEditor"
-description: "Learn scrolling and zooming can be customized in JavaScript document editor."
+description: "Learn scrolling and zooming can be customized in Angular document editor."
 ---

 # Scrolling

-The Document editor renders the document as page by page.
+The Document Editor renders the document as page by page.
 You can scroll through the pages by mouse wheel or touch interactions.
 You can also scroll through the page by using ‘scrollToPage()’ method of document editor instance.
 Refer to the following code example.

 {% tab template="document-editor/find-replace",isDefaultActive=false, sourceFiles="app/**/*.ts" %}